aidanmelen/terraform-aws-eks-auth/examples/complete/README.md

 # Complete Example

-The roles, users, and accounts will be merged with a new `aws-auth` configmap managed with Terraform state.
+The roles, users, and accounts will be merged with the cluster roles and added to a new `aws-auth` configmap managed with Terraform state.

 ```hcl
 module "eks_auth" {